boosungkim/custom-chess-engine/README.md

-# Python Chess
+# Custom Chess Engine
-A GUI chess game including a simple AI, all written in Python.
+A chess engine written from scratch, including single player mode and multiplayer mode, written using Python.
+A C++ implementation is slowly in the works.

 <p align="center">
 <img src="demo-footage/chess-start.png" width="400"/>
 </p>